northeastern-rc/rc-public-documentation/docs/source/hardware/hardware_overview.rst

 Compute nodes are connected with either 10 GbE or a high-performance HDR100 InfiniBand (IB) interconnect running at 100 Gbps, supporting all types and scales of computational workloads.
 Full HDR IB connections (200 Gbps) are also available, if needed.
 See the tables below for details on CPUs and GPUs that are available on Discovery.
+See :ref:`partition_names` for more information about the partitions on Discovery.

 .. list-table::
   :widths: 40 10 10 10 10